 The Crown’s case was that Mr Singh had been watching the address, waiting for an opportunity to kill her.

-In the Crown’s closing address, Crown Prosecutor Yelena Yelavich told the Jury that the motive was one of seven reasons that they could be sure Mr Singh was responsible for Ms Chand’s murder.
+In the Crown’s closing address, Crown prosecutor Yelena Yelavich told the jury that motive was one of seven reasons they could be sure Mr Singh was responsible for Ms Chand’s murder.

 Anneke Smith is a Court Reporter at Radio New Zealand.
 Indian Newslink has published the above Report and Picture under a Special Agreement with www.rnz.co.nz